Mohamed Dräger: Club career

 In 2018, Dräger joined SC Paderborn on a two-year loan.
 In September 2020, he joined Greek club Olympiacos on a transfer fee in the range of €1 million.

 On 31 August 2021, Dräger joined EFL Championship side Nottingham Forest for an undisclosed fee.
 On 2 February 2022, Dräger moved on loan to Swiss Super League club Luzern, with an option to buy.
+After the loan period, Luzern did not pull the option.